 -

-DIY Kobo page-turner remote with ESP32 (Lilka edition)
+DIY Bluetooth Kobo page-turner remote with ESP32 and Lilka

 -